ukmda/fbcollector/README.md

 ## Prerequisites

+* Miniconda or anaconda, required to create python virtual environments for RMS and WMPL.
-* You have installed [WMPL](https://github.com/wmpg/WesternMeteorPyLib/), used to solve trajectories.
+* [RMS](https://github.com/CroatianMeteorNetwork/RMS) installed with its own Conda virtual environment.
+This is used to reduce raw data.
-* You have installed [RMS](https://github.com/CroatianMeteorNetwork/RMS), used to reduce raw data.
+* [WMPL](https://github.com/wmpg/WesternMeteorPyLib/) installed with its own Conda virtual environment.
+This is used to solve trajectories.
-* You have a local folder where you will store fireball data.
+* A local folder where you will store fireball data.
 This is called `basedir` in this documentation.

-The above are sufficient to collect data from UKMON and to analyse data either collected from UKMON or by other means.
-There are additional configuration options that can be used to collect data from GMN and upload solutions to UKMON.
-These are described inline below.
+The following are optional:
+* GMN Coordinator's ssh key.
+See "Collecting Data from GMN" below.
+* WSL2 activated with rsync installed.
+Required to collect data from GMN.
+* UKMON API Key.
+See "Sending Solutions to UKMON" below

 ## Installation
-* First install WMPL and RMS and verify they're working.
+* First install WMPL and RMS in their own Conda environments and verify they're working.
-* Then install the package `setup_fireballCollector.exe` from [here](https://github.com/ukmda/fbcollector/releases).
+* Then install this package `setup_fireballCollector.exe` from [here](https://github.com/ukmda/fbcollector/releases).

 ## Configuration
 * The first time you launch the app, a text editor will appear to allow you to configure the application.
-* Update the values of `basedir`, `rms_loc`, `rms_env`, `wmpl_loc`, and `wmpl_env` as appropriate and save.
+* Update at least the values of `basedir`, `rms_loc`, `rms_env`, `wmpl_loc`, and `wmpl_env` as appropriate and save.
 * Configuration can be updated at any time from the `Configuration` item on the `File` menu.

 ## Usage